mertvn/vnsorter/README.md

 "choice_title": 0 or 1 or 2 or 3

+    Using VN titles instead of release titles enables "VN mode" which makes automatic matching a lot better.
     0: Romaji release title
     1: Original release title
     2: Romaji VN title